s0meg/One-For-All-Jams/README.md

 %connect, %join - Connect the bot to an available voice channel or the voice channel that the user is in

 %disconnect, %leave - Disconnect the bot from the current voice channel

+%help - Sends the user a DM with all the commands for the bot
 ```

 ### More commands will be added in a future update